awakwe/CPlusPlus/README.md

 So the string(1, a) + b expression is a concise way to concatenate two characters into a string value in C++.

+## FAQ Study Guide: What is boolalpha in C++?
+Q: What is boolalpha in C++?

+boolalpha is a format flag in C++ that is used to control the output formatting of bool values.
+By default, bool values are output as 0 or 1, which represent false and true, respectively.
+However, when boolalpha is set, bool values are output as the words "false" and "true", respectively.

+Q: How is boolalpha used in C++?

+To set the boolalpha format flag, you can use the std::boolalpha manipulator in the output stream.
+For example, cout << boolalpha << my_bool_var would output true or false depending on the value of my_bool_var.

+Q: Where is boolalpha used in the given code example?

+In the given code example, boolalpha is used in the else if block that handles the case where the user enters "boolean" as the data type.
+When this happens, the program prompts the user to enter two bool values, and then sets the boolalpha format flag for the subsequent output.
+This ensures that the bool values are output as words instead of numbers.

+Q: What happens if boolalpha is not set in the given code example?

+If boolalpha is not set in the given code example, the bool values entered by the user would be output as 0 or 1, which represent false and true, respectively.
+Setting boolalpha ensures that the output is more human-readable by using the words "false" and "true" instead.

 ## Quizzes